shadowlamer/mqtt-elasticsearch-bridge/README.md

 `index` - default index for document if no other rules specified.

-`type` - default document type if no other rule specified/
+`type` - default document type if no other rule specified.

 `fields` - array of rules to convert field names.
 Each rule contains `from` and `to` fields. if `from` defined as `$n` corresponding group from `topic` will be taken.